 2. Zhanarina Bakhyt Sekerbekovna - Doctor of Medical Sciences, Professor

-Republican State Enterprise on the Right of Chemical Industry of the Western Kazakhstan State Medical University named after M. Ospanov, head of the Department of Surgical Dentistry.
+RSE at the University of Western Kazakhstan State Medical University named after M. Ospanov, head of the department of surgical dentistry.

-Indication of conditions for revision of protocols: revision of the protocol after 3 years or when new diagnostic methods or treatment with a higher level of evidence appear.
+Indication of conditions for revision of protocols: review of the protocol after 3 years or when new diagnostic or treatment methods with a higher level of evidence become available.

 Attached files